-The area of special interest in Economics requires that students complete Principles of Economics (EBGN201) and 3 other courses in economics and business chosen from the lists below, for a total of 12 credit hours.
-Except for Principles of Economics (EBGN201), economics courses taken to complete any other graduation requirement may not be counted toward the area of special interest.
+The area of special interest in Economics requires that students complete Principles of Economics (EBGN201) and 3 other EBGN courses for a total of 12 credit hours.
+Except for Principles of Economics (EBGN201), EBGN courses taken to complete the ASI in Economics must not be used for any part of the degree other than Free Electives.